mzazon/awesome-cloud-projects/aws/cdn-cloudfront-s3/cdn-cloudfront-s3.md

 9. **Configure custom caching behaviors for different content types**:

-   Different content types benefit from different caching strategies.
-API responses typically have shorter cache durations than static assets, while images and documents can be cached for extended periods to maximize performance.
+   Different content types benefit from different caching strategies based on their update frequency and performance requirements.
+API responses typically have shorter cache durations than static assets, while images and documents can be cached for extended periods to maximize performance and reduce origin load.

    ```bash
    # Create additional content types for testing